 Each late Winter or early Spring, cumquat trees are laden with fruits, and there are enough to make chutney and pickles for the year ahead.
 Sometimes a jam as well.
 This is my favourite Cumquat Chutney.

 Are you looking for similar recipes?
 You might also want to try Pickled Cumquats, Easy Pickled Cumquats, and Cumquats and Gin.
+Or Ousbacks Roasted Red Pepper and Apple Relish, and Onion Marmalade.

 Continue reading “Cumquat Chutney”